SmalkiGroove/heroes-expansion/doc/HEROES.md

 Master of Archery - Ranger

 - All Hunters in hero's army gain +1 to their Attack and Defense for every two levels of the hero.
-- Hunters in hero's army shoot a random enemy when combat starts.
+- The largest stack of Hunters in hero's army shoots a random enemy when combat starts.
-- Doubles the weekly production of Hunters in Sylvan towns.
+- Increase the weekly production of Hunters in Sylvan towns by 10% every 3 levels of the hero.

 Starting Skills
 - Avenger